Photo: Mexico City (Some rights reserved)

 In Texas, a wonderful journalism professor taught our class that any time a reader or a viewer says that a story is objective, they have simply defined the parameters of a belief system.
 Learning never comes from this middle-ground, but from the edges.

 Real learning takes place when we discover new ways of thinking.
-Or as stated by Joanna Macy in her wonderful book, World as Lover, World as Self: “Real learning is not something added, it is a reorganization of the system.
+Or as explained by Joanna Macy in her wonderful book, World as Lover, World as Self: “Real learning is not something added, it is a reorganization of the system.
 New nets and assemblies occur, loops form, alternate pathways develop.
 The viewed world is different and so is the viewer.”

 Consequently, I’ve become a grand fan of the alternative press.
 Personal curiosities lead only so far, and I try to read articles and books that I don’t agree.
 Good friends shape one’s sense of the world.
 I’ve learned to see the world through eyes other than my own.